hyphanet/website/content/pages/about.md

     remain anonymous.
 It is a common misconception that you cannot trust anonymous information.
 This is not necessarily true, using digital signatures people can create a secure anonymous pseudonym which, in time, people can learn to trust.
-Freenet incorporates a mechanism called "subspaces" to facilitate this.
+Hyphanet incorporates a mechanism called "subspaces" to facilitate this.

 8. ### And what of copyright?

-    Of course much of Freenet's publicity has centered around the issue of copyright, and thus I will speak to it briefly.
+    Of course much of Hyphanet's publicity has centered around the issue of copyright, and thus I will speak to it briefly.
 The core problem with copyright is that enforcement of it requires monitoring of communications, and you cannot be guaranteed free speech if someone is monitoring everything